matricci/plank-adp/README.md

 	Python Pillow

 ## BEFORE INSTALL
-Works with MATE, Gnome, Cinnamon, Patheon Shell and XFCE4.
-Stay tunned!
-If you want it to work on your favorite DE, consider contribute with the code!
+To run, you will need Gtk3.18.
+Only works with MATE, Gnome and Patheon Shell (ElementaryOS).

 ## MANUAL
 To install, run the "installer.sh".